michaeltrs/DeepSatData/dataset/README.md

 ## Including ground truth data
 ### Make canonical .csv
 If available, ground truth data are used in the form of a canonical .csv file containing the following columns:
+- id: (int) object id corresponding to polygon area (optional, if not included a unique integer will be assigned)
-- ground_truth: (int) class id corresponding to polygon area
+- ground_truth: (int) class corresponding to polygon area
 - crs: (int) geographic coordinate reference system
 - year: (int) the year the ground truth is valid for the given geometry
 - geometry: (str) shapely polygon or multipolygon